 Provides additional notes and instructions for event attendees, for example more information on how to find the event, what to bring, etc. The value of this property must not include HTML or other markup.

 Indicates that an event is restricted to male, female or a mixed audience.
-If a gender restriction isn't specified then applications should assume that an event is suitable for a mixed audience
+This information must be displayed prominently to the user before booking.
+If a gender restriction isn't specified then applications should assume that an event is suitable for a mixed audience.

 A boolean property that indicates whether an Event will be coached.
 This flag allows an Event to be marked as being coached without having to specify a named individual as a coach.
 This addresses both privacy concerns and also scenarios where the actual coach may only be decided on the day.